.

 STRAINS AND SPRAINS

 Wear sturdy footwear, long socks, and trousers on site.
-Also, pay attention to your own abilities and work within your limits.
+Also, pay attention to your abilities and work within your limits.
 You may want to use gloves and kneeling pads.
-We will instruct you to not overfill buckets and wheelbarrows and on the correct procedures for lifting heavy objects.
+We will instruct you not to overfill buckets and wheelbarrows and teach you the correct procedures for lifting heavy objects.
 Ask for assistance when moving large items.
 When lifting rocks or stone blocks, take care not to trap your fingers.
-If you’re working underground at the site, we will instruct you to wear a helmet.
+We will instruct you to wear a helmet if you’re working underground at the site.

 ANIMALS / PLANTS

-- Mosquito Bites.
-There are many mosquitos around the site and accommodations, and with them, the danger of infection and disease.
-Bring mosquito repellent and wear long pants and sleeves, especially in the evening, to avoid bites.
+• Mosquito Bites.
+There are many mosquitos around the site and accommodations; with them, there is the danger of infection and disease.
+Bring mosquito repellent and wear long pants and sleeves to avoid bites, especially in the evening.

-- Hay fever.
-Plants at the sites may cause hay fever in those who are susceptible to it.
+• Hay fever.
+Plants at the sites may cause hay fever in those susceptible to it.
 Bring any appropriate medication and tissues to the field.

 CLIMATE / WEATHER